Gorge Walking and Canyoning Locations in England and Asia

 It depends on where you live!
 What we call a gorge in the UK is referred to as a canyon in the United States, although it’s also not uncommon for people in the UK to refer to a gorge as a canyon.
 Well, to go even further you can even call a river at the bottom of a canyon or gorge, a ghyll (also spelled gill).
 Phew!

 Whether you call it a canyon or a gorge, or a gill or a ghyll or in Wales you might even refer to it as a ceunentydd, you can walk, scramble, swim and abseil your way up or down!
-On any trip with Lost Earth Adventures you’re guaranteed to get wet, use your hands, feet and swimming technique.
+On any trip with Lost Earth Adventures you’re guaranteed to get wet and use your hands and feet.
+However you don’t need to be able to swim as you are wearing a bouyancy aid in deep water canyons and you will float quite nicely.

 So, regardless of your skill level (with us you’re in safe hands and need zero experience) you’ll be in for a fun challenge.
 Bring your mates, your Mum, or an unsuspecting Stag, this activity can be enjoyed by anyone.